talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer pageSize = 1000; // Integer | The number of items in the response.
+        Long pageSize = 1000; // Long | The number of items in the response.
-        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
+        Long skip = 56; // Long | The number of items to skip when paging through large result sets.
         String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
 This is due to performance limitations.
         String state = "state_example"; // String | Filter results by the state of the campaign template.
         String name = "name_example"; // String | Filter results performing case-insensitive matching against the name of the campaign template.
         String tags = "tags_example"; // String | Filter results performing case-insensitive matching against the tags of the campaign template.
 When used in conjunction with the \"name\" query parameter, a logical OR will be performed to search both tags and name for the provided values.
-        Integer userId = 56; // Integer | Filter results by user ID.
+        Long userId = 56; // Long | Filter results by user ID.
         try {
             InlineResponse20014 result = apiInstance.getCampaignTemplates(pageSize, skip, sort, state, name, tags, userId);
             System.out.println(result);